-Degree credit by examination is granted to students through the Advanced Placement Program (AP) and the College-Level Examination Program (CLEP), both offered by the College Board, as well as by some formally structured programs offered by military and civilian sponsors, and by testing done at Conception Seminary College.
+Degree credit by examination is granted to students through the Advanced Placement Program (AP) and the College-Level Examination Program (CLEP), both offered by the College Board, as well as by some formally structured programs offered by military and civilian sponsors.
 These credits may be treated as ungraded transfer credits and are not considered in calculating the student's cumulative grade-point average (see "Grade-Point Average & Dean's List," page 51).
 A student may earn a maximum of 24 semester hours of such credit to fulfill degree requirements at Conception Seminary College.